vinodjanardhanan/Equil.jl/docs/src/index.md

 julia>p = 1e5
 julia>gasphase_in, moles_all, eq_molefracs  = equilibrate(T,p, thermo_obj, species_comp)
 ```
+The *ch_equil.csv* file will not be generated for call from the REPL or for an interface call.

 ## Input file download
 The xml input file and the *lib* directory containig other required input files may be downloaded from [here](https://github.com/vinodjanardhanan/Equil.jl/tree/main/test).